daniel5151/ANESE/README.md

 ## DISCLAIMERS

-- I wrote my CPU emulator to be _instruction-length cycle_ accurate, but not _sub-instruction cycle_ accurate.
-This doesn't affect most games, but there are a couple that rely on sub-instruction level timings (eg: Solomon's Key).
+- The CPU is _instruction-cycle_ accurate, but not _sub-instruction cycle_
+accurate.
+While this inaccuracy doesn't affect most games, there are some that that rely on sub-instruction level timings (eg: Solomon's Key).
-  - The `--alt-nmi-timing` flag might fixe some of these games.
+  - The `--alt-nmi-timing` flag might fix some of these games.
 - The APU is _not my code_.
 I wanted to get ANESE partially up and running before new-years 2018, so I'm using Blargg's venerable `nes_snd_emu` library to handle sound (for now).
 Once I polish up some of the other aspects